seinisiala/Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuratio file to Ansible container;
+- Copy the configuration file to Ansible container;
 - Update the /etc/ansible/hosts file to include the webservers IP addresses and the Elk VM IP address;
 - Run the playbook, and navigate to https://[public IP address of Elk VM]/app/kibana to check that the installation worked as expected.
 - The file